C-par/Foundational-Install_Debian12/README.md

 ## Lets get started!

 > [!TIP]
-> Important Note: Remember, it is important to know what you installed via the command line because various installs may impact your system negitivley.
-You can check what you installed via the > command line, use the code below.
+> Remember, it is important to know what you installed via the command line because various installs may impact your system negitivley.
+You can check what you installed via the command line, use the code below.

 - `sudo cat /var/log/apt/history.log |grep install`

+> [!TIP]
+> Optional: De-bloat Debian 12 by removing pre-installed games, use the code below.
+- `sudo apt purge iagno lightsoff four-in-a-row gnome-robots pegsolitaire gnome-2048 hitori gnome-klotski gnome-mines gnome-mahjongg gnome-sudoku quadrapassel swell-foop gnome-tetravex gnome-taquin aisleriot gnome-chess five-or-more gnome-nibbles tali ; sudo apt autoremove`

 Managing a firewall on a system can be a monumental task, but one of the most important is managing the traffic coming to and from your computer.
 The best packages for this in Linux is ufw and fail2ban.